Newo201/study-tracker-client/README.md

 retrieve information from a database.
 The database will consist of study units, with each row containing a date, study type (e.g. assignment, lecture etc.), subject and study unit

-- GET (/study): the amount of study units completed (may also contain filtering) by week (within a given date range) ✓
-- GET (/study/subject): all study completed by subject (within a given date range) ✓
-- GET (/study/type): all study completed by type (within a given date range) ✓
-- GET (/study/subject/week): all study grouped by week and subject ✓
-- GET (/study/type/week): all study grouped by week and type ✓
-- POST (/study): add a new study unit
-- PUT/PATCH (/study/:id): change an aspect of the study completed
-- DELETE (/study/:id): delete a row from the database

 ### Server Side ToDos

 - Construct the SQL Database and SQL Queries needed to perform filters ✓